 Mother. is a Stockholm based company, working in the START program with KI Innovations to bring cutting edge neuroscience techniques from the lab to the clinic.
-Using novel methods of highly immersive VR, we design experiences that affect you at a subconscious level, with long-lasting benefits.
+Using novel methods of highly immersive VR, we design digital therapeutics that affect you at a subconscious level, bringing long-lasting mental health benefits.

-VR can deliver treatments that offer possibilities for mental health that have never been seen before.
+VR offers avenues for treatment for mental health that have never been seen before.

 Mother. is devoted to realising the vast potential of this powerful technology in an open and socially responsible way.

 VR is already used to treat post-traumatic stress disorder, anxiety, depression, arachnophobia and vertigo, giving a rate of success equalling that of in-clinic treatment.
 It is also used to treat schizophrenia, eating disorders, substance abuse, attention-deficit/hyperactivity disorder, pain management and post-stroke rehabilitation.